 Over the past few years, foreign products have become more readily available for expats living in Korea.
 There are more imported goods in grocery stores, foreign food markets and international districts around Seoul.
-Adventure Teaching has also partnered with The Arrival Store, an online store that imports hard to find essentials for everyday life, things that you never thought you would need, and a plethora of other items to help make you feel a little closer to home.

 - A computer is something we highly recommend bringing if you have one.
-Keeping tabs on family and friends, current events and paying bills becomes part of daily life, and can be a headache if you are constantly going to a PC bong.
+Keeping tabs on family and friends, current events and paying bills becomes part of daily life, and can be a headache if you are constantly going to a PC bang.
 They are also helpful for class preparation and work related tasks.
 If you can’t fit it into your suitcase or don’t have one, purchasing one in Korea is definitely an option, but because of warranty and language issues, we recommend buying one before you move.

 - If you are planning on doing some weekend trips around Korea or hopping on a plane to a nearby country, we recommend bringing a backpack to fit your needs.

 - As mentioned above, you’ll probably need some extra power.

 - Most companies are legally obliged to sell unlocked cellphones.
 Take your cellphone and pop in a local Korean SIM.

 Pictures of your family & home

 - Print off your favourite Instagram photos of your friends and family and bring them along.

 - Go crazy with that Polaroid in your final weeks and capture a picture of those you love!

 - Bring along any supplements that you take.